ruanhang/lichun-wang.github.io/README.md

 1. First, you should know some basics.
 Here is a guide [Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/).
 It shows brief description of [Git](git-scm.com), [GitHub](github.com), [GitHub Pages](https://pages.github.com/) and [Jekyll](jekyllrb.com).
 2. Then follow the guide to creat your first blog.
 Though simple, it is really useful for you to understand Jekyll.
 3. After that, you have known how to creat a site on github online, but this is not enough.
 Then you need to [install Jekyll](https://jekyllrb.com/docs/quickstart/) on your pc in order to view your blog in real-time.
-4. To perform this blog on pc you also need to install *jekyll-gallery-generator* and *jekyll-paginate* by gem.
+To perform this blog on pc you also need to install *jekyll-gallery-generator* and *jekyll-paginate* by gem.
 Before that you should install *libmagickwand-dev* and *imagemagick* by apt-get or yum depending on you linux distribution.

+Or, you can use commands as follows:
+	`sudo apt-get install ruby ruby-dev libmagickwand-dev imagemagick` `gem sources --add https://ruby.taobao.org/ --remove https://rubygems.org/`
+		* *This command is needed for Chinese users.*
+	`sudo gem install jekyll jekyll-gallery-generator jekyll-paginate`
-5. Finally, delete the repository you created for test, then fork this repository and rename to your own username.
+4. Finally, delete the repository you created for test, then fork this repository and rename to your own username.
 Clone and modify it as you want.
 Enjoy it!